islasec/Simple_Port_Scanner/README.md

 # Simple_Port_Scanner

-A simple python script for port scanning
+# After taking a course I wrote this python script to scan for open ports.
+I may come back an add some bells and whistles at some point.